Urban-Meteorology-Reading/SUEWS/docs/source/version-history/dev.rst

 **THIS RELEASE IS ONLY FOR VALIDATING THE SUEWS CI WORKFLOW.**

-Version in Development
+Version 2020b (in development)
 ----------------------------------------------------

 - **Improvement**

-  1. Irrigation fraction can be specified for all surfaces (previously only available for vegetated surfaces)
+  1. TO ADD

 - **Changes**

-  1. New columns to specify irrigation fractions for non-vegetated surfaces in `SUEWS_SiteSelect.txt`.
+  1. TO ADD

 - **Fix**